Maxim-intelico/leads-core/README.md

 <details>
 <summary>BaseAction</summary>

-    Adds a basic functioon for validating request api and template responses.
+    Adds a basic function for validating request api and template responses.
     See methods of the BaseAction.php class

 </details>